Doctor convicted of sexual assault of patient gets probation

-HOUSTON (AP) — A Houston doctor who was convicted of sexually assaulting a heavily sedated patient won’t serve any prison time.
+HOUSTON (AP) — A Houston doctor who was convicted of sexually assaulting a patient won’t serve any prison time.

 The punishment has disappointed investigators and raised concerns from a rape victims advocacy group.
 Dr. Shafeeq Sheikh was sentenced to 10 years’ probation Friday.

 The Houston Chronicle reports that the 46-year-old Sheikh admitted he had sexual contact with the woman during the night shift at Ben Taub Hospital in 2013, but told jurors it was consensual.
+The woman was tethered to machines and being treated for an acute asthma attack.

 Prosecutors had sought prison time, while the doctor’s attorneys asked jurors to have mercy.